baetyl/baetyl/docs/install/Build-from-Source.md

 # Install From Source

-Compared to the quick installation of Baetyl, you can compile Baetyl from source to get the latest features.
+Compared to the quick installation of Baetyl, you can build Baetyl from source to get the latest features.

 ## Prerequisites